 Murch delivered a lecture to the Royal Art Society in 1978 which offers key insights into his ways of thinking and his influences.
-He screened his 1933-34 Central Australian film at the lecture and records his reactions to the drawings of people in the Petermann Ranges.
+He screened his 1933-34 Central Australian film at the lecture and records his reactions to the drawings by people from the Petermann Ranges who he encountered on these early trips.
 These people – who had little experience (if any) of white people – were given charcoal and paper by Murch and he asked them to draw animals for him.

 Murch writes in his lecture notes:

 “The first drawing was Nature’s, the wind and water ripple, footprints in the sand.